 You can obtain a SIM card as soon as you arrive at Bangkok's Suvarnabhumi Airport - all three network providers have branches in the arrivals hall, just ask your chosen provider to install and set up a prepaid SIM card for you and ensure the data connection is working.
 Even if you arrive at an unsociable time the chances are these shops will be open.

-You can also obtain a Thai SIM card from a 7-11 store, with over 7,000 7-11 stores in Thailand you're bound to come across one very soon in your trip!
-Most shopping malls will also have official DTAC, AIS and True retails, so finding a place to buy a SIM card is really easy.
+You can also obtain a Thai SIM card from a 7-11 store, with over 7,000 7-11 stores in Thailand you're bound to come across one very soon on your trip!
+Most shopping malls will also have official DTAC, AIS and True retailers, so finding a place to buy a SIM card is really easy.
 Just remember to take your passport as they will all ask for ID in order to sell you a Thai SIM card.
-Ensure that your unlimited data is working before you leave the shop so that you don't eat up your credit straight away!
-Don't forget to keep your original SIM card somewhere safe!
+Ensure that your unlimited data is working before you leave the shop so that you don't eat up your credit straight away and don't forget to keep your original SIM card somewhere safe!

 Once your unlimited package is up you'll need to 'top-up' your credit.
 You can get daily internet packages (20-80 Baht a day), or unlimited monthly data (starting at 400 Baht a month).
 There are many different packages available, including call minutes and text messaging/SMS.